CODAIT/r4ml/README.md

 # __**What is R4ML?**__

-<span style="color:red"> R4ML: A scalable, hybrid approach to ML/Stats using R, SystemML and Apache Spark </span>
+R4ML is a scalable, hybrid approach to ML/Stats using R, Apache SystemML, and Apache Spark

 ## __**R4ML Key Features**__

- - <span style="color:green"> R4ML is git downloadable open source R pacakge from IBM </span>
+ - R4ML is a git downloadable open source R pacakge from IBM
- - <span style="color:green"> Created on top of Apache SparkR and SystemML (so it supports features from both </span>
+ - Created on top of SparkR and Apache SystemML (so it supports features from both)
- - <span style="color:green"> Act as the R bridge between SparkR and SystemML. </span>
+ - Acts as a R bridge between SparkR and Apache SystemML
- - <span style="color:green"> Provides a collection of canned algorithms. </span>
+ - Provides a collection of canned algorithms
- - <span style="color:green"> Ability to create custom ML algorithm. </span>
+ - Provides the ability to create custom ML algorithms
- - <span style="color:green"> User gets both SparkR and R4ML functionality </span>
+ - Provides both SparkR and Apache SystemML functionality
- - <span style="color:green"> APIs are more friendlier to the R user. </span>
+ - APIs are friendlier to the R user

 ## __**R4ML Architecture**__